Henry-Yip/Henry-Yip.github.io/_Physics/2023-10-16-EllipseArea.markdown

 # Green's Theorem (Special Case)

-Considering [Toby Lam's Post](https://tobylam.xyz/2023/12/15/understanding-greens-theorem), I can prove it easily using wedge products:
+Considering [Toby Lam's Post](https://tobylam.xyz/2023/12/15/understanding-greens-theorem).
+We can approach the same problem using wedge products.
+If you haven't read his post, the problem we are considering is:

 $$
 \text { Area of } D=\iint_D d x d y=-\int_C y d x